 As practice has shown, it is not difficult to follow the principles of the Mediterranean diet.
 The main thing is to introduce them gradually and not fall into fanaticism.

-And now let’s look into the basement of this pyramid.
+And now let’s look into the basement of the Mediterranean Diet Pyramid.
 We can see happy Mediterranean people dining with family, walking and playing sports.

 What did the authors mean by this?
 Two things: move more and never eat alone.
 Yes, this is really important.
 No diet will help a person who spends the whole day lying on the couch and eating fresh vegetables in front of the TV.